Should you remortgage?

 Need a new mortgage?
 Getting a new deal from a different lender (remortgaging) isn't your only option.
 You can also get a new deal from your current lender – this is called a product transfer.

-For most people, their mortgage is their biggest financial commitment.
-And it follows that streamlining the largest debt can produce the largest saving - sometimes £1,000s each year.
-If you’re the kind of person who shops around to get the cheapest television or DVD player, then you’re missing a trick by not using the same skills to save money on your mortgage.
+For most people, having a mortgage is their biggest financial commitment.
+And it follows that streamlining the largest debt can produce the largest saving – sometimes £1,000s each year.
+If you're the kind of person who shops around to get the cheapest television or mobile phone contract, then you're missing a trick by not using the same skills to save money on your mortgage.

 But, before you start, it's worth watching Martin's five-minute remortgage briefing, so you know about what you should be looking out for during your remortgage journey...

 Originally filmed for the Daily Telegraph.

 There are many reasons why you might consider remortgaging.
 These include:

 Many of the best mortgages only last a short time – often two to five years – the typical length of time offered on a fixed rate, tracker or discount mortgage.

 When it comes to an end, your lender will put you on its bog standard variable rate (SVR).
 It's likely to be significantly higher than your old interest rate and the best buys available right now – currently SVRs tend to be around 7.5% to 8.5%.
 If so, you want to be ready to remortgage to a competitive rate.
 Start looking around three to six months before your rate ends, so as to avoid delays that result in you being stuck on your lender's SVR.

 If you are tied into an initial deal then you might have to pay an early repayment charge (ERC), which can be huge, often 2-5% of your outstanding loan.
 Plus, there is usually a small exit fee (it might call it an 'admin fee' or a 'deeds release fee') when you repay any mortgage.